5 DAYS FROM $1,099

 New Delhi, and a visit to the ancient mosque of Qutub Minar

 We begin our exploration of this enigmatic country with an excursion into New Delhi, driving past the grand President's Palace and the ancient and imposing India Gate.
-After lunch at a local restaurant, we visit Qutub Minar, a UNESCO World Heritage Site.
-At 240 feet, it is India’s second-tallest minaret and oldest mosque, a magnificent blend of red sandstone and marble.
+After lunch at a local restaurant, we visit Qutab Minar, a UNESCO World Heritage Site.
+At 240 feet, it India’s second-tallest minaret and oldest mosque, a magnificent blend of red sandstone and marble.
 After admiring the towering treasure, we return to the hotel and get better acquainted at a Welcome Dinner at the hotel.

 Rickshaw ride through an Old Delhi market, and a stop at the Raj Ghat memorial

-Unforgettable Moment: Today we take in the other side of Delhi — Old Delhi — on a fascinating excursion.
+Unforgettable Moment: Today we take in the other side of Delhi – Old Delhi – on a fascinating excursion.
 We will see Raj Ghat, the memorial to peaceful crusader Mahatma Gandhi and the huge Jama Masjid mosque whose courtyard can hold 25,000 worshippers.
 After, we make a photo stop at the Red Fort, a sprawling vision of red sandstone.
+Cultural Discovery: Hop aboard a rickshaw for a ride among the colorful wares, fragrant spice-lined lanes, and narrow alleys of Chandni Chowk, the city’s oldest and busiest market.
+After lunch in a local restaurant, we visit a local carpet workshop.
+Return to the hotel for an evening at leisure and dinner on your own.

 Fly to sacred Varanasi, tour fabled Sarnath, and witness an aarti ceremony